Are there sharks in the Great Barrier Reef?

 About Australian Sharks

-Australia has the highest diversity of sharks in the entire world.
-Around 180 of the 509 known shark species are roaming our waters.
-However, the majority of the species are non-threatening to humans.
-Only the larger sharks such as great whites and tiger sharks occasionally attacking humans.
+Australia boasts the highest diversity of sharks in the world.
+There are around 500 shark species in the world, with 180 that inhabit Australian waters.
+However, most of these species pose no threat to humans, with only larger sharks like great whites and tiger sharks occasionally involved in attacks.

-Despite their bad reputation, these creatures are truly fascinating.
-Scientists have estimated that sharks first appeared in the ocean around 455 million years ago.
+In total, over 50 species of sharks swim through the Great Barrier Reef.
+Despite their notorious reputation, these creatures are truly fascinating.
+Scientists estimate sharks first appeared in the ocean around 455 million years ago!

 Shark Great Barrier Reef

-Although it is true that there have been some unlucky people who have come face to face with these dangerous creatures, statistically speaking it is quite rare to see one in person.
+Although it is true that some unlucky people who have come face to face with these dangerous creatures, statistically speaking, it is rare to see one in person.
 It is estimated that more people die each year from mosquitos, car accidents, and even vending machines compared to a shark attack.
-With the likelihood of getting attacked and killed by a shark being 1 in 3,748,067.
+On average, there are about 20 shark attacks yearly in Australia, with most happening in Western Australia and New South Wales.

-Many Australians have spent their entire life swimming the deep waters and surfing the waves without ever encountering a shark.
-The media loves a good story, and so the publicity of shark attacks suggesting attacks are on the rise with these dangerous creatures just waiting at the shore for their next human snack.
+Many Australians have spent their entire life swimming and surfing in the ocean without ever encountering a shark.
+But if there is an attack, the media will report on it, causing a scare in the community.
 Sharks are merely wild animals who are doing their natural reaction to a situation.
-With attacks occurring due to a shark’s confusion, territory, or simply hunger.
+These attacks will occur due to a shark’s confusion, territory, or simply hunger.

 Related article: Which is the best Great Barrier Reef Tour?